5-Day Oahu Itinerary with Kids: The Perfect Family Vacation Plan

 Afternoon and Evening: Polynesian Cultural Center

 The center opens at 12:30 PM and the evening luau and show start around 5:00 PM.
-I strongly recommend the package that includes the Ali'i Luau and the Ha: Breath of Life evening show.
+I strongly recommend the package with the Ali'i Luau and the Ha: Breath of Life evening show.
 The luau is a traditional feast with kalua pig, poi, lomi salmon, and plenty of kid-friendly options.
-The evening show is a spectacular production with fire, dance, and storytelling that will leave your entire family speechless.
+The evening show is a spectacular production with fire, dance, and storytelling that leaves your whole family quiet on the way home.

 Day 5: Kailua, Lanikai, and Departure